categories

 What This Means for Photographers

-There is no true “career ladder” to becoming a photographer, except for purely chasing experience.
+There is no true “career ladder” to become a photographer, except for purely chasing experience.

 Opportunities